-The over-under pass is one of the best BJJ guard passes available.
-It’s an amazing guard passing technique largely used in Gi and No-Gi.
-However, this kind of guard passing can be more suitable for heavy players since it requires great pressure to do it properly.
+The over-under pass is one of the best BJJ guards passes available.
+It’s a fantastic guard passing technique used mainly in Gi and No-Gi.
+However, this kind of guard passing can be more suitable for heavy players since it requires tremendous pressure to do it properly.

 Furthermore, the over-under guard pass technique can be entered from an open, half-guard, etc. And it demands that you insert your arm over your opponent’s legs and your other arm under his legs.
 Then, move to one side to finish the guard pass move.

 In the following video, Thomas Lisboa teaches you to do an effective under-guard pass against larger opponents.
-Indeed, mastering the over-under pass will aid you in improving your guard passing method, which will allow you to pass an opponent’s guard successfully.
+Indeed, mastering the over-under pass will aid you in improving your guard passing method, allowing you to pass an opponent’s guard successfully.

 Furthermore, the stack guard pass technique can be entered from many positions, including closed, open, and half.
 And it demands that you take the opponent’s hips off the mat while using your shoulders to create massing pressure.

-Fabio Gurgel teaches you how to set up an effective stack pass technique from the closed guard in the following video.
+In the following video, Fabio Gurgel teaches you how to set up an effective stack pass technique from the closed guard.
 Indeed, mastering the stack pass will assist you in developing your guard passing style so far.

 Andre Galvao shows you the basics of the toreando pass in the video below.
 As a result, you may utilize this guard passing technique to go beyond any Brazilian jiu-jitsu opponent’s guard.